Azure/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 There are two environments you will be working in for the exercises today.

 1. **Jumpbox:** The apps and containers must be run on a Linux machine.
-A CentOS linux machine has been created for you in your Azure subscription.
+Use your newly created [Jumpbox](/labs/day1-labs/00-lab-environment.md) for this exercise.

     > Note: If you have bash or ssh available on your machine, it is easiest to access the jump box via SSH.
 Otherwise, RDP is required.